ATAC-Seq: QC, peak calling, differential accessibility

 Library complexity

-• When ATAC-Seq is performed from low amounts of input material, the coverage of the genome is limited and when combined with PCR amplification can lead to a low complexity of the final library despite high sequencing depth.
+- When ATAC-Seq is performed from low amounts of input material, the coverage of the genome is limited and when combined with PCR amplification can lead to a low complexity of the final library despite high sequencing depth.
 This can be assessed by the PCR duplication level or by scanning through the BAM coverage in IGV.
-In the latter case, low complexity libraries appear as piles of read pairs aligning to the same position.
+In the latter case, low complexity libraries show a fragmented genome coverage and the appearance of piles of read pairs aligning to the same position.
 These artificial coverage peaks must be removed (through PCR de-duplication) prior to peak calling.
 In our case, samples don’t suffer from low complexity.

 counts <- sort(counts, decreasing=FALSE)